DanielKami/SDRplay/README.md

 Cooperation is really apreciated:)

-With this code it isa easynow to create interfaces for other software.
+With this code it is easy now to create interfaces for other software.